networknt/light-scheduler/README.md

 * Polling - Schedule a Cron job to be executed at some specified frequency
 * Workflow - Distributed workflow with state suspensions and resumptions
 * Batch jobs - This is the basic functionality of enterprise scheduler
+* Execution Window - Event must be scheduled in the next valid window.
+For example, from 9 to 5.
+If retry falls out of execution window, it must be executed in the next execution window.

 ### Requirement